alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - There is rain or fog contributing to the visibility of the rainbow.
 The amount each of these contributes is controlled by settings in the Rainbow category.

-      - The camera is directly exposed to sunlight, as affected by cloud shadows.
-So if the camera is in shadow from the clouds, the rainbow won't be visible.
+      - The camera is directly exposed to sunlight, as affected by cloud coverage.
+If the camera is under an overcast cloud layer, the effect won't appear.

-      - The sun itself needs to be low enough for the rainbow to be visible above the horizon.
+      - The sun itself needs to be low enough for the rainbow to be visible above the horizon, or the camera has to be high enough to see the rainbow beneath them.

       There are further settings in the Rainbow category to control how visible rainbows can be above the cloud layer, or below the water level, if the water level is enabled.